mphartzheim/SatchelScanner/README.md

 # SellSword - A Call to Arms Rewards Finder
 Admit it.
-The only reason you even to LFG Heroics or Raids anymore is for the bonus rewards from Call to Arms queues.
+The only reason you even run LFG Heroics or Raids anymore is for the bonus rewards from Call to Arms queues.
 You know what that makes you?
 A mercenary.
 A sellsword.
 That's okay, embrace it!
 I'm one as well!

 This addon will scan the LFG queues and notify you when one of them has a Call to Arms reward attached to it.
 Inspired by the Satchel Scanner addon, this addon also tracks Timewalking rewards as well as Looking for Raid rewards.